Extract signals on spheres and plot a connectome#

 Compute partial correlation matrix#

-Using object nilearn.connectome.ConnectivityMeasure: Its default covariance estimator is Ledoit-Wolf, allowing to obtain accurate partial correlations.
+Using object nilearn.connectome.ConnectivityMeasure: its default covariance estimator is Ledoit-Wolf, allowing to obtain accurate partial correlations.

 from nilearn.connectome import ConnectivityMeasure